 In order to protect, preserve and manage Florida’s valuable sandy beaches and adjacent coastal systems, the Legislature adopted the Florida Beach and Shore Preservation Act, contained in Parts I and II of Chapter 161, Florida Statutes.
 The Act provides three interrelated programs administered by the Department of Environmental Protection that work in concert to accomplish the task.
 Those programs are the Coastal Construction Control Line Program, the Beach Management Funding Assistance Program, and the Beaches, Inlets and Ports Program.

 The Legislature recognizes that beach erosion is a statewide problem that does not confine its effects to local government jurisdictions.
-The department by way of the Engineering, Hydrology and Geology (EHG) Program is charged with the responsibility of identifying those beaches of the state which are critically eroded, and to develop and maintain a comprehensive long-term management plan for their restoration.
+The department by way of the Engineering, Hydrology and Geology (EHG) Program is charged with identifying those beaches of the state which are critically eroded, and to develop and maintain a comprehensive long-term management plan for their restoration.
 The long-term management plan has several components to it that the department implements, including the Critically Eroded Beaches Report.

 The department has an extensive historic shoreline database that has been collected since the early 1970s and continues to this day.
 Furthermore, the shoreline database has been contributed to extensively by private sector coastal engineering firms and hydrographic surveying firms as part of the monitoring protocol for beach restoration/nourishment projects.
 Additional information is collected on offshore sand sources and is housed in the department’s Regional Offshore Sand Source Inventory (ROSSI) database.
 The ROSSI database enables users to make the most informed decision possible when it comes to the management of sand resources for beach restoration/nourishment projects.
 The ROSSI database is managed by the EHG Program’s coastal engineering and geology staff.